Anupama16/PUI2017_as11566/HW9_as11566/review_for_Te_as11566.md

 Equation could have been on the top right corner.
 It now slightly overlaps with the data.
 The correlation figure could have been included within the plot as agianst having it with the title.
 Overall it looks neat.

+# FBB the fit equation should be moved where it does not overlap the data, especially since there is aboundant empty space in the plot
 Honesty: Te has honestly reproduced the data and plotted the figure.
 References to the data would have backed it up.
 It looks like an original plot but the chosen variables could have been of more pertinence.